 The Pygmy date palm is also known as the miniature date or dwarf palm.
 This tree can grow to approximately 3ft, which is a good height that’s manageable for a home or office.
 The leaves are much slimmer in width than the three above.

 The European fan palm is said to grow well indoors compared to other fan types of palms.
 Fan types are generally not as popular as other palms.
 These grow several stems from the base and produce fronds that resemble a fan.
 Once they grow and mature, they are attractive plants.

 This plant is another fan type of palm that can be grown indoors.
 These can grow up to 2-7 ft high and grow much slower than many other palms.
 If you find the fan-type palms look appealing then this one is a good option to consider.
 Indoors the Lady palm can grow up to 14ft tall.

 Areca Palm – Dypsis Lutescens

 The areca is a cane-type palm with several common names including butterfly palm.
 This species displays similar fronds as the kentia and grows up to 8ft tall, which makes it a great focal point of large rooms or within office reception areas.
 Growing is easy and very similar to many of the other palms.
 This species is the most popular grown indoors from its genus (dypsis) and is sold at many garden stores.

 Sago Palm – Cycas Revoluta

 The sago palm is named palm, although it’s not a true palm (just has similar looks).
-It will not grow well like some many other palms in low light conditions and prefers above average humidity levels.
+It will not grow well like many other palms in low light conditions and prefers above-average humidity levels.
 Growing up to about 2ft tall indoors this species is a slow grower – so plenty of patience is needed for a young plant.
 If you have pets think twice about growing a sago palm because it’s highly toxic and can cause death if ingested.